singh-surendra/angular-automation-ngWebdriver/README.md

 # angular-automation-ngWebdriver
-### This is simple demo on how to use NGWEbdriver along with WebDriver for automating angular based web application
+### This is simple demo on how to use ngWebdriver along with WebDriver for automating angular based web application

 Setup Steps :
 - I have used one simple angular based application from : https://github.com/juliemr/protractor-demo